openafs-contrib/openafs-robotest/docs/source/devel.rst

 ---------------------------

 Consider adding new keywords to the OpenAFSLibrary_.
-The OpenAFSLibrary is maintained is a separate git repository from the test cases.
+The OpenAFSLibrary is maintained in a separate git repository from the test cases.

 .. _`Robot Framework User Guide`: https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html